dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 your training data set, and in which numbers, directly matters to the outcomes.

-The creators of the ImageNet data set have since deactivated their classification scheme for people, but other data sets that have sprung up are similarly troubles.
+The creators of the ImageNet data set have since deactivated their classification scheme for people, but other data sets that have sprung up are similarly troubled.
 Creating a training data set involves neatly stuffing all of the complex, messy reality we live in into a countable set of simple (often one-word) descriptive labels.
 The "Japanese Female Facial Expression" database classifies all of human emotion into seven categories.
 Can we neatly put all of human emotion into these categories?
 I don't know.
 This dataset specifically uses Japanese models.
 But different cultures might express emotions or reactions differently.
 For example, nodding means agreement in some cultures, and